-Scuba diving has always been and always will be the top attraction in Cancun and the Riviera Maya.
-With some of the world’s most beautiful underwater scenery, diving the Caribbean will give you the opportunity to witness some of the planet’s most unique and fascinating creatures, as well as numerous ship wrecks.
+Scuba diving in the Riviera Maya will always be one of the top attractions for visitors to Cancun.
+With some of the world’s most beautiful underwater scenery, diving the Caribbean will give you the opportunity to witness some of the planet’s most unique and fascinating creatures, as well as numerous shipwrecks.
 With high visibility, warm waters, coral reefs and abundant sea life, Cancun is the ideal spot for both professional divers and newcomers alike.

 While sometimes it feels like snorkeling is diving’s younger brother, there is a unique sense of adventure that comes along with it.
 Not every part of the waters needs to be explored deep down, especially parts like the Mesoamerican Coral Reef.
 The pristine and clear waters of the Caribbean allow even for snorkelers, who generally remain on the surface of the water, to have unparalleled sights.

-One of the best parts about snorkeling in Cancun is that there are a dozens of spots within a short ride from the city or right off the beach.
+One of the best parts about snorkeling in Cancun is that there are dozens of spots within a short ride from the city or right off the beach.
 However, the best spots are generally the ones reached by boat.
-Fortunately, there are numerous tours that will readily take you to just about any snorkeling spot you want to go visit.
-There are also eco-parks like Xel Ha and Xcaret which offer spectacular snorkeling right off shore.
+Fortunately, there are numerous snorkeling tours out of Cancun that will readily take you to just about any snorkeling spot you want to go visit.
+There are also eco-parks like Xel Ha and Xcaret which offer spectacular snorkeling right offshore.

 Being out on the sea allows for some of the most fantastic views of the region, and the calm nature of the Caribbean makes speed boating one of the more popular activities in Cancun.
 There are numerous mangroves to explore and many speed boating tours allow for the passenger to snorkel around large shoals of fish.
 Zipping around the stunning Nichupte Lagoon is highly recommended and should be added to your list of things to do while in Cancun.